Meier-Stefan/piazza-api/README.md

 ### Register a user

 When a user posts to the `user/register` endpoint, route will forward to the corresponding controller.
-That controller uses a validation funciton to make sure that the input makes sense and is secure.
+That controller uses a validation function to make sure that the input makes sense and is secure.
 The validation function is built with the `string, required, min, max` and `email` functions from the `joi` library.

-> **IDEA:** For this purpose, the funcitons were used in a simple way, but the [joi api reference](https://joi.dev/api/?v=17.13.3#stringemailoptions) documents ways how this could be improved.
+> **IDEA:** For this purpose, the functions were used in a simple way, but the [joi api reference](https://joi.dev/api/?v=17.13.3#stringemailoptions) documents ways how this could be improved.

 Using the `bcryptjs` library, the password is hashed and 5 rounds of salt are used before it gets stored in the database.